Click on the image above to download a pdf

 This is the reason why d2w plastic was invented.
 It is used in a wide variety of bottles, packaging, and other products made from polyethylene (PE) or polypropylene (PP), which are among the products most likely to be littered.
 It is also very useful in agriculture.

-d2w plastic is NOT designed to end up in nature, but it is the only way to prevent plastic in the open environment from accumulating there for decades.
+d2w plastic is NOT designed to end up in nature, but it is the only way to prevent plastic which does get into the open environment from accumulating there for decades.
 It is designed to be used and disposed of in the same way as ordinary plastic, so there is no need to label the product as biodegradable.
 It is designed to biodegrade only if at the end of its useful life it escapes into the open environment deliberately or by accident.
 It can however be recycled if collected during its useful life.

 Ordinary plastic and d2w plastic lose their tensile strength and fall apart at about the same time when exposed to sunlight, depending on their age and degree of stabilisation, but the fragments of ordinary plastic have a molecular weight which is much too high for biodegradation.

-d2w technology was invented fifty years ago, not by marketeers or salesmen, but by the scientists who had themselves created plastics and who realised that the durability which they had achieved could be a problem.
+d2w technology was invented fifty years ago, not by marketeers or salesmen, but by the scientists who had themselves created plastics, and who realised that the durability which they had achieved could be a problem.

 Foremost among these scientists was Professor Gerald Scott, Professor of Chemistry at Aston University.
 He was the holder of several patents for the technology and was later the Chief Scientific Adviser to the Biodegradable Plastics Association (BPA) and to Symphony Environmental Technologies Plc.
 He published the results of his work in many scientific publications including “Polymers & the Environment” (ISBN 9780854045785); “Degradable Polymers; Principles & Applications” (ISBN 1-4020-0790-6); and “Programmed-Life Plastics from Polyolefins: A New Look at Sustainability”